Three-sided football: Notable games

-In an event called "Thinking Football", aiming to reflect on the role of football in modern society, the Athletic de Bilbao Foundation organised among other things a three-sided football championship taking place from October 2011 to April 2012 with 37 participant teams.

-Exhibition matches

 In August 2009, a three-sided football game was played in Alytus as part of the Art Strike events there.
 Stewart Home acted as referee.

 In the run-up to the 2010 UK General Election, a three-sided football game was played on 2 May 2010 in Haggerston Park, with each team representing one of the main political parties.
 This match was organised by Whitechapel Gallery in conjunction with Philosophy Football FC.
 The match was won by Philosophy Football FC, representing Labour, who conceded no goals to the Conservatives' 2 and Lib Dems' 3.[4]
 Philosophy Football FC later organised and competed in the first ever three-sided football match to be played in Spain, on 7 May 2011, which was discussed by journalist Sid Lowe in the Guardians football podcast.
 Lowe's team won 3-5-5.

-3SF in South London

-Home to two different Three-sided football leagues, South London hosts an active community of 3SF, mostly played in New Cross at Fordham Park, and London Bridge at Tabard Gardens.

-Three Sided Football Stadium
+Stadia

 In 2017, Essex based architect Adam Leatherbarrow entered a Non-Architecture competition to showcase a conceptual design for a Three Sided Football Stadium.
 The design was based on pitch parameters, UEFA stadium guidance documents and inspired by German football stadia.
 The Stadium comprises six single tier stands and infilled with triangular seating to chamfer the hexagonal shape.
 The design was recognised by TalkSport's "The Late Tackle Podcast" where Adam gave an interview.

 Shortly after the interview, Leatherbarrow's stadium concept featured in the June 2017 edition of Four Four Two magazine Titled "A Game of Three Halves".
 Adam stated "Something has got to be purpose-built, because I really hope the sport kicks off.
 Just imagine a game between West Ham, Chelsea and Spurs - it would be mad!"